Guatemalan coffee is arguably the crown jewel of Central America.

 In any case, the key to a great coffee isn't in the regional demarcation, but in the characteristics specific to the coffee itself, a product of the farmer that creates it, and certain immutable factors.
 Is the health of the soil maintained with good agricultural practices?
 Is the picking done with care, excluding under-ripe and over-ripe fruits?
 Is the wet-process performed with diligence and consistency?
 Is the coffee tree a sustainable variety, or a newer over-producing hybrid?

 Political instability has often interfered with the quality of Guatemalan coffee, and more importantly, the shared success of the coffee farmer great and small.
 The critical issue affecting rural Guatemalans and those from the city is crime and general insecurity, much of it linked to the drug trade routes passing through the countryside, en route to the United States.
 But there is a dynamic and democratic process in place, and we hope to see peace and prosperity return to the countryside.

-Many of Sweet Maria's coffees from Guatemala are bought with direct contact from the farm, and prices are negotiated with the farmer per our Farm Gate Coffee program.
+Prices are negotiated with the farmer per our Farm Gate Coffee program.
 We continue to work here on the ground in new ways; while there are well-known farms like El Injerto that garner much attention, there are also countless others capable of producing great quality, but who don't have access to the needed financing in order to improve processing or care of the trees.
 When all buyers crowd around a few select farms, they do not spread the benefit of the higher prices they might pay to the vast majority of farmers, many right across the valley or over the hill from popular coffee buying routes.